-ТҮРЕ GOOD PRACTICE TIPS General • Plan for breaks every 45 minutes to provide a mental and physical break and to re-energize the group. • Provide option to receive in advance activity materials that will be shared or presented during the session.
+ТҮРЕ GUIDING QUESTIONS (BELOW) General Plan for breaks every 45 minutes to provide a mental and physical break and to re-energize the group.
+Provide option to receive in advance activity materials that will be shared or presented during the session.
 Provide information and details on the venue such as ways to get there. • Provide a point person that they contact for any concerns, questions, or support needed.
 Language Evaluate beforehand if any of your colleagues need alternative formats, such as plain language format, and/or translations for better access to the information provided in this tool.
 Mobility impairment Select a venue that is physically accessible to people who use wheelchairs and other assistive devices, and is conducive for various activity methods. • If someone with a mobility impairment volunteers to be the survivor - adjust directions to ensure appropriate accessibility, comfort and safety for the participant.
 Let people with assistive devices choose their position (to stand up or to sit down).
-Visual impairment • If there is anyone in the group with a visual impairment, read aloud the different sections when introducing activities.
+Visual impairment • If there is anyone in the group with a visual impairment, read aloud the different sections when introducing activities. • Invite people with visual impairments to touch the layers of yarn during the exercise.
 Hearing impairment • Arrange sign language interpretation in advance.
-Ensure that the interpreters are fluent in national/ local languages based on the needs of the participants. • Ensure that there are options for communication other than sign language available, such as use of note pads, availability of induction loop, lip-reading, etc. If the group is composed only of women, ensure that the interpreter is a woman. • Ensure that the interpreter is familiar with the subject matter of intersectionality and GBV, including specific terminology (adapted to context).
+Ensure that the interpreters are fluent in national/local languages based on the needs of the participants. • Ensure that there are options for communication other than sign language available, such as use of note pads, availability of induction loop, lip-reading, etc. • If the group is composed only of women, ensure that the interpreter is a woman. • Ensure that the interpreter is familiar with the subject matter of intersectionality and GBV, including specific terminology (adapted to context).
 Organize a briefing pre-workshop if possible.
 Neurodiversity Read and repeat instructions at each separate step to ensure clarity.
 Have simple directions for each step written down on flip charts for participants to refer to.
 Incorporate energizers to create breaks and re-initiate focus on activities.